areaDetector/ADEiger/docs/ADEiger/eiger.rst

     - EPICS record type
   * - detector/config/extg_mode
     - Mode to be used when TriggerMode=External Gate.
       Choices are "Pump & Probe" and "HDR".
-Eiger2 with 2021 firmware only.
+Eiger2X or Eiger2 with certain firmware only.
     - ExtGateMode, ExtGateMode_RBV
     - mbbo, mbbi
   * - detector/command/trigger